 Why do we love the DOS framework?
-Well, there are many benefits of being a supplier on the Digital Outcomes and Specialists framework, the first one being that over £333m+ worth of business has been put through the framework since it was launched in 2016!
-Even better news if you are an SME as 35% of that £333m was with SME providers.
+Well, there are many benefits of being a supplier on the Digital Outcomes and Specialists framework, the first one being that £4.2bn worth of business has been put through the framework since it was launched in 2016!
+Even better news if you are an SME as 33% of that £4bn+ was with SME providers.
 Others include the way that DOS makes it easy for buyers and suppliers to communicate in a more productive way in advance of applying for a tender.
 This functionality saves time, money and resources for both the buying organisation and the supplier.
 DOS also provides another route to market for suppliers looking to support digital transformation programmes across the whole of the public sector.

 For a detailed breakdown of who is buying on DOS, check our Digital Outcomes and Specialist spend dashboard!